LisaKarto/Portfolio-SEM3/Projects/Parkings-portfolio.md

 >**Bonus:**
 >Many parking garages have multple exists which lead to different areas of the city above.
 People always want to park their car as close as possible to their wanted destination.
 The company has decided to invest in projectors that can project arrows on the ground that drivers can see.
 By stating their destination (by reserving up-front or indicating it at the gate), the system will lead them to a free parking spot that is closest to the exit for their destination.

 From that information we have set up a bunch of user stories based on each milestone, which you can find in our [Jira environment's backlog](https://s3-gp-groep2.atlassian.net/jira/software/projects/PAR/boards/1/backlog).
-The use stories are marked their milestone.
+The user stories are marked their milestone.

+However for those who do not have the time to go through all those user stories I have listed a quick overview of the applications that are make the overall project and their requirements.

+**Parking garage app**
+**Target:** Parking garage visitors

+Requirements:
+- Login to the app
+- Manage cars
+- Creating and managing parking reservations
+- List parking information
+- List reservation details
+- Pay for parking
+- Logout

+**Parking garage app: Content management system**
+**Target:** Parking garage employees

+Requirements:
+- Login to the app
+- Manage garages
+- Change tarrifs
+- Manage parking reservations
+- Logout

 <!-- Business process -->
 ## How does our software support the parking garages?